skomra/skomra.github.io/about.md

 * Peter Hutterer, Red Hat
 * Jason Gerecke, Wacom
 * Aaron Armstrong Skomra, Wacom
-* and other community members.
+* and other community members like you.

 ### Contact us